 Allison wants to shield her employers from “the worst the world has to offer” and sees little worth living for, holding that her life ended alongside her family’s.
 She is reckless with her personal safety and has a tendency to use excessive force during altercations—not that Blackwatch minds.
 A movie buff who particularly enjoyed romantic comedies before the deaths of her family, Allison can hardly stand such films now.
 She spends a great deal of her free time at the range, the gym, or martial arts classes, where she’s continuing to progress.
 She lives a modest lifestyle and is uninterested in a love life.

 Amanda fled a sexually abusive father after her mother’s death and enlisted in the marines when she was 17 years old, just in time for the Iraq War.
 Angry, hurt, and wanting to lash out she was infuriated by her exclusion from combat roles, particularly as many of her friends and comrades came back maimed or dead.
 Left the service after four years and found the private sector more accepting of her desires.
 Her commander called her suicidal.
 Her squad-mates called her crazy.
 She didn’t really care.
 When the last Blackwatch merc was pulled out of Iraq it was the saddest day of her life.
 Amanda was a fiery and fearless young woman who was always spoiling for a fight, even with men twice her size.
 Perhaps especially with them.
 Her commander threatened to have her thrown out of Blackwatch if she put any more of his men in the hospital.
-She was eager to deploy elsewhere, and readily took up employment with the Ventrue Caroline Malveaux-Devillers.
+She was eager to deploy elsewhere, and readily took up employment with Caroline Malveaux-Devillers in 2015.
 She lost her life mere weeks later.

 Brett Cuellar & Riley Hitchcock